peterspackman/chmpy/README.rst

     >>> surfaces = c.hirshfeld_surfaces(separation=0.5)
     >>> surfaces
     [<trimesh.Trimesh(vertices.shape=(584, 3), faces.shape=(1164, 3))>]
-    # Surfaces can be saved via trimesh, or a utility function provided in shmolecule
+    # Surfaces can be saved via trimesh, or a utility function provided in chmpy
-    >>> from shmolecule.util import save_mesh
+    >>> from chmpy.util import save_mesh
     >>> save_mesh(surfaces[0], "acetic_acid.ply")

 The resulting surface should look something like this when visualized: